Coastal Bluff and Marine Zone

 Typical bloom time: March through June

-Just past The Cliff House and along the edges of the coastal bluff (please stay back from the edge) are plants adapted to poor, rocky soils and salt-laden winds.
+Just past The Cliff House and along the edges of the coastal bluff are plants adapted to poor, rocky soils and salt-laden winds.
 They are tough, often low-growing plants that have adapted to the windswept, sometimes fog-bound climate.
-Spring visitors may see California poppy (Eschscholzia californica), angelica (Angelica hendersonii), live-forever (Dudleya farinosa), golden yarrow (Eriophyllum staechadifolium), seaside daisy (Erigeron glaucus), stonecrop (Sedum spathulifolium), and pearlwort (Sagina procumbens).
+Spring visitors may see California poppy (Eschscholzia californica), angelica (Angelica hendersonii), live-forever (Dudleya farinosa), seaside wooly sunflower (Eriophyllum staechadifolium), seaside daisy (Erigeron glaucus), sea thritft (armeria maritima), and goldfields (lasthenia californica).
 This environment is fragile and we have taken steps to route bluff-accessible paths that avoid the richest concentrations of our native wildflowers and that help control erosion.

 The coastal grasslands or prairies were once the most species-rich grassland types in North America.
 Most have been lost to urbanization and agriculture.
 The Gardens’ coastal grasslands were once used to grow potatoes and other crops.
-Restoration of the grasslands is under way, and we are slowly replacing the exotic and invasive grasses with native species such as hairgrass (Aira praecox), fescue (Festuca rubra), Douglas iris (Iris douglasiana), California blue-eyed grass (Sisyrinchium bellum), lupine (Lupinus variicolor), and footsteps-of-spring (Sanicula arctopoides).
+Restoration of the grasslands is under way, we are managing the exotic and invasive grasses to protect the local, coastal grassland species such as tufted hairgrass (Deschampsia caespitosa), Douglas iris (Iris douglasiana), California blue-eyed grass (Sisyrinchium bellum), lupine (Lupinus variicolor), and footsteps-of-spring (Sanicula arctopoides).
 Please stay on designated trails in this delicate area, we appreciate your mindful enjoyment of our native coastal grasslands.

 Intertidal Marine Zone